 3 Vodka is mainly served in shot glasses.
 However, I would use bigger ones than the basic UK measure of 25ml as it is not necessary to fill it all the way to the top.
 The glass can be chilled in the freezer beforehand.
 Vodka is best served ice-cold between courses or at the end of the meal.

-4 If you don’t want to slam Tequila as a shot there’s actually an official Tequila glass which is perfect for sipping and enjoying the flavours of the spirit.
+4 If you don’t want to slam Tequila as a shot there’s actually an official Tequila glass.
+It is perfect for sipping and enjoying the flavours of the spirit.
 Tequila shouldn’t really be drunk with lime and salt but is best served neat.
 Think of it as a brandy or grappa.
 A good one to try is Herencia de Plata, but, as a general rule, make sure you serve 100% pure agave to guarantee the taste!

 5 Rum is served in a slightly tulip-shaped glass, similar to whisky.
 If you are doing a rum tasting or prefer your rum neat then try a brandy snifter for better aroma.
 Rum can work very well with several mixers, in which case it’s better to use the highball.

 6 This is a rocks glass, also known as an old-fashioned or tumbler, and is most common glass for neat drinks such as whisky or rum.
 It can also be used for drinks served on the rocks or straight up (the drink is chilled by stirring with ice then strained into the rocks glass).

 7 Sherry should be served in small amounts, therefore a sherry glass (also known as Catavinos gass) tends to have a smaller volume than a standard wine glass.
 There are several options to choose from and, due to the small size of the glass, it can also be used for serving an aperitif or liqueur.
 Only fill one third of the glass.

 8 The Highball, also known as a Collins glass, is most commonly used for mixed drinks or cocktails.
 Gin is also served in Collins glasses especially in the UK.